San Francisco Bay Area: Music

 During the 1980s and early 1990s, the Bay Area became home to heavy metal and hard rock bands and also to one of the largest and most influential thrash metal scenes, with contributions from Exodus, Testament, Death Angel, Forbidden, Vio-lence, Lȧȧz Rockit, Possessed and Blind Illusion.
 Additionally, three of the "Big Four" thrash metal bands, Metallica, Slayer and Megadeth, while from Los Angeles, contributed to Bay Area thrash metal by frequently playing shows in the area, especially early in their careers.

 Mountain Winery is a concert venue and vineyard in Saratoga.

 The post-grunge era in the 1990s featured prominent Bay Area bands Third Eye Blind, Counting Crows, and Smash Mouth, and pop punk rock bands such as Green Day.
 The 1990s also saw the emergence of the hyphy movement in hip hop, derived from the Oakland slang for "hyperactive", and pioneered by Bay Area rappers Andre "Mac Dre" Hicks, Mistah Fab, and E-40.
 Other notable rappers from the Bay Area include Lil B, Tupac Shakur, MC Hammer, Too $hort, and G-Eazy.
 Today, much of Oakland and East Bay rap is "conscious rap", which concerns itself with social issues and awareness.

 The Bay Area is also home to hundreds of classical music ensembles, from community choirs to professional orchestras, such as the San Francisco Symphony, California Symphony, Fremont Symphony Orchestra, Oakland Symphony and the San Francisco Chamber Orchestra.

+Many notable musicians and bands have Bay Area roots, including: Green Day (Rodeo), Grateful Dead (Palo Alto), and H.E.R.
+(Vallejo).